I am excited about the consolidation and want to get involved. How can I participate in the life of the association?

 Second, ACPE’s annual conference every May provides opportunities to meet with colleagues in person, to learn from the plenaries and workshops, and to contribute through poster presentations and workshop leadership.

 Third, ACPE hopes that members from AAPC will consider running for various leadership positions during each election.

 I just graduated with an advanced theology degree and want to become a pastoral counselor.
 Can I become certified through ACPE?

 ACPE does not certify pastoral counselors at this time.
 Because more and more states require licensure rather than certification, the American Association of Pastoral Counselors actually stopped certification altogether several years before our consolidation.
 In the future, the Psychotherapist Commission will have the opportunity to consider what the benefits of certification for psychotherapist and practitioner members might be and determine whether ACPE should pursue this as a priority.
-In the meantime, we hope to develop resources this summer with referrals for individuals interested in becoming pastoral counselors.
-We also encourage you to watch for upcoming continuing education opportunities that might be of interest, like our webinar series on responding to domestic violence and situation grief
+We also encourage you to watch for upcoming continuing education opportunities that might be of interest.

 I am interested in ACPE’s Communities of Practice (CoPs) and want to know more.
 How will new CoPs be formed for members from AAPC?
 Can I join existing CoPs?